 2. To learn about designing and building electric vehicles.
 Whilst we have experience of restoring and building ICE cars, this is a whole new technology area for us.

-3. To electrify a Mazda MX-5 so that we can use it to test ideas and components on a real EV.
+3. Convert a Eunos Roadster (Mazda MX-5 / Miata) to an EV so that we can use our MX-5e to test ideas and components for the OSSEV®.

 4. To collaboratively develop an open-source electric sports car so that anyone can make/buy the parts, kits of parts, a partially built or a fully complete vehicle from a range of suppliers.
 The Open-Source Sports Electric Vehicle (OSSEV) Facebook group is the forum to collaborate on the design.